 Creatomatic: Mental health training for Rural Connections

 Living and working rurally can bring added challenges to the sense of loneliness we are all susceptible to.
-Thanks to our partners Neptune Energy and Mental Health UK we were able to fund our Rural Connections mental health awareness training.
-We spoke to Iona from Creatomatic, a web design and development agency in Lockerbie, Dumfries and Galloway, about their experience of the training.
+Thanks to our partners Neptune Energy and Mental Health UK, we were able to fund our Rural Connections mental health awareness training.
+We spoke to Iona from Creatomatic, a web design and development agency in Lockerbie, Dumfries and Galloway, about their experience with the training.

 What challenges do you think living rurally brings to your wellbeing and the wellbeing of your team?